aws-samples/karpenter-blueprints/README.md

     karpenter.sh/discovery: "<<CLUSTER_NAME>>"
     intent: apps
     project: karpenter-blueprints
-    KarpenerProvisionerName: "default"
+    KarpenterProvisionerName: "default"
     NodeType: "default"
     IntentLabel: "apps"
 ```

 If you're using the Terraform template provided in this repo, go back to the root folder of this project and run the bellow commands to get the EKS cluster name and the IAM Role name for the Karpenter nodes.
-Otherwise, make sure you provide the proper vaules for the environment variables we'll use during this project.
+Otherwise, make sure you provide the proper values for the environment variables we'll use during this project.
 Run this to get the values from Terraform:

 ```
 export CLUSTER_NAME=$(terraform -chdir="cluster/terraform" output -raw cluster_name)